egonw/metawinterschool-bigcat/index.md

 PathVisio is one of the tools that can be used to explore pathways, map experimental data onto pathways, and do pathway enrichment (see doi:[10.1371/journal.pcbi.1004085](https://doi.org/10.1371/journal.pcbi.1004085)).

+PathVisio has developed [tutorials](https://www.pathvisio.org/documentation/tutorials/) but these are often aimed at transcriptomics data.
+However, metabolomics data is basically of the same structure: it all links experimental data to gene, protein, or metabolite identifiers.

+Please take note of these general tutorials so that you know what information you can find there.
+After that, please proceed to the [metabolomics practical](metabolomics.md) for today.